Future Coast Bude

 The Future Coast Bude project is funded by Defra as part of the £200 million Flood and Coastal Innovation Programme (FCIP), which is managed by the Environment Agency.
 The programme will drive innovation in flood and coastal resilience and adaptation to a changing climate.
 Future Coast Bude is one of several projects around the country funded through the Coastal Transition Accelerator Programme (CTAP) portion of this fund.

-The approach to how we address a changing coastline for Bude (and the country) are set out in national plans known as the Shoreline Management Plan.
-The aim of Future Coast Bude is
+The approach to how we address a changing coastline for Bude (and the country) are set out

 The Future Coast Bude project is funded by Defra as part of the £200 million Flood and Coastal Innovation Programme (FCIP), which is managed by the Environment Agency.
 The programme will drive innovation in flood and coastal resilience and adaptation to a changing climate.
 Future Coast Bude is one of several projects around the country funded through the Coastal Transition Accelerator Programme (CTAP) portion of this fund.